EditaAnomaly/S8-GI-Drieam/README.md

 # S8-GI-Drieam Repository contents
 All contents are divided into HBO-i activities - Analysis, Design, Realisation, Advice and Management.
+There is also a [wiki](https://github.com/EditaAnomaly/S8-GI-Drieam/wiki) page briefly explaining the process of each section.

 ### 1. Analysis